-Many people who are elderly or have disabilities have trouble paying the portion of medical bills left unpaid by Medicare and cannot afford private medigap insurance or a Medicare Advantage plan, but do not qualify for Medicaid.
-If this is your situation, you might be able to get help paying Medicare premiums and portions of Medicare-covered costs that Medicare does not pay.
-Three cost-reduction programs—called Qualified Medicare Beneficiary (QMB), Specified Low-Income Medicare Beneficiary (SLMB), and Qualifying Individual (QI)—are administered by each state’s Medicaid program.
-(In addition, you may also qualify for "Extra Help" paying for the Medicare Part D Prescription Drug Program.)
+Many people who are elderly or have disabilities have trouble paying the portion of medical bills left unpaid by Medicare.
+But they can't afford private Medigap insurance or a Medicare Advantage plan and don't qualify for Medicaid.
+If this is your situation, you might be able to get help paying Medicare premiums and portions of Medicare-covered costs that Medicare doesn't pay.

-If you are eligible for Medicare and meet the income and asset eligibility requirements for the QMB program, your state's QMB program will pay all of your Medicare Part A and Part B premiums, deductibles, and coinsurance.
+If you're eligible for Medicare and meet the income and asset eligibility requirements for the QMB program, your state's QMB program will pay all of your Medicare Part A and Part B premiums, deductibles, and coinsurance.
 Depending on how much you use Medicare-covered services in a year, this could mean a savings of up to several thousand dollars.
 You may get a bill for a small Medicaid copayment if one applies.

-There is a limit on the value of the assets you can own and still qualify as a QMB—generally, no more than about $7,000 for an individual and about $10,000 for a married couple.
-However, many assets, such as your house, your car, and certain personal and household goods, are not part of the resources that are counted.
+The government puts a limit on the value of the assets you can own and still qualify as a QMB.
+The QMB limit for assets is $9,090 for an individual and $13,630 for a married couple.
+But many assets, such as your house, your car, and certain personal and household goods, aren't part of the resources that are counted.
 QMB follows the SSI guidelines for which assets are countable.

-If your counted monthly income—after the adjustments made in calculating income for SSI purposes—is under $1,313 for an individual, or $1,765 for a couple, you are likely to qualify for SLMB or QI support.
+If your counted monthly income—after the adjustments made in calculating income for SSI purposes—is under $1,478 for an individual, or $1,992 for a couple (in 2023), you're likely to qualify for SLMB support.
 (These figures go up slightly each year.)

 Before you can get coverage by the QMB, SLMB, or QI programs, you must file a written application separate from your Medicare application.
 If you are found ineligible for one program, you may still be found eligible for one of the others.